The Kickstart Scheme

 The funding covers 100% of the National Minimum Wage, or the National Living Wage if the employee is over 23 years of age, for 25 hours a week for 6 months.
 It will also cover associated employer National Insurance contributions and employer minimum automatic enrolment pension contributions.
 Employers will also receive £1,500 funding per job, to be spent on set up costs and employability training and support to help the young person in their future career.

-As a government approved National Kickstart Gateway and training provider, The Real Apprenticeship Company can both help you to apply and also help you to provide the mandatory employability skills training to your Kickstart employee.
+As a government approved National Kickstart Gateway and training provider, TRAC can both help you to apply and also help you to provide the mandatory employability skills training to your Kickstart employee.

 What kind of job roles are suitable for the Kickstart Scheme?